Music of Portal 2: Original music

 Valve's Mike Morasky was the lead composer for the game's backing music.
 In keeping with the theme from Portal, Morasky wanted to create music that kept an "old future through a new lens" approach, such as by using minimalist electronic piano or mangled chiptunes.
 He also wanted to create music that would sound like it would have been composed by a computer, citing the use of "stiff arpeggios, math-like voice leading, odd rhythm patterns and whole tone scales" as a means to achieve this.
 Morasky also incorporated the briefly-seen singing turrets—all voiced by McLain— in the piece "Cara Mia Addio!" after recalling that she was a former opera singer, and used snippets of her singing to create something that still sounded synthetic.
 Except for McLain's vocals, all the music is based on synthesized or sampled sounds, and even with McLain, her voice was resampled to make it sound like a computer.
 McLain wrote "GLaDOS' Song" (possibly better known as "Don't Say Goodbye") from the character's point of view, showing GLaDOS' more sentimental connection to Chell.
 She intended it to be an Easter egg, though it was not used in the game.
 Jagger Gravning of Vice later had her record the song with her husband John Patrick Lowrie, and Lowrie uploaded it to YouTube in 2015.

 Morasky created procedurally generated music, which is generated in real time based on the player's actions.
 This type of music system was based on the previous success of incidental music used in the Left 4 Dead series, and was developed to create a generalized platform for reuse in future Valve productions.
 Such music is generated by the player's interaction with various puzzle objects in the test chambers, such as launching from an Aerial Faith Plate.
 Morasky designed the procedure to build out the music more as the player completed more of each puzzle.
 Morasky also saw this as a means to provide experimentation to the player, exploring both space and timing of events to alter the composition of the music.
 Morasky claims that one piece of music "only repeats itself every 76,911 years, 125 days, 7 hours, 56 minutes and 30.3 seconds".
 Morasky designed this dynamic music as a reward for successfully completing puzzles.

 Songs to Test By

-Songs to Test By is the three-volume soundtrack for Portal 2, containing nearly all of the music from the game.
+Songs to Test By is the three-to-four-volume soundtrack for Portal 2, containing nearly all of the music from the game.
 The soundtrack was released freely to the Internet, volume by volume, between May and September 2011.
 Along with the soundtrack, Valve included several Portal 2-themed ringtones.